Turkish citizenship: how to get a passport in 2025

 Frequently Asked Questions about Turkish Citizenship

-Simplified or visa-free entry to 111 countries of the world; facilitated obtaining a Schengen visa and an E-2 visa in the USA; it is easier for Turkish citizens to open accounts in European banks.
+Visa-free entry to 116 countries of the world; facilitated obtaining a Schengen visa and an E-2 visa in the USA; it is easier for Turkish citizens to open accounts in European banks.

 Yes, as long as it does not conflict with the laws of the country of first citizenship.